November 15, 2020

 Calendula Oil (Product Page Link)

-Traditionally used on scrapes, cuts, burns, cat scratches, rashes, bug bites, and dry skin.
-Works especially well on inflamed, minor wounds.
-Think cat-scratch-like wounds where the skin has been abraded or ripped.
+Traditionally used to speed minor wound healing such as scrapes, cuts, burns, cat scratches, rashes, bug bites, and dry skin.

 Comfrey Oil (Product Page Link)